anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter03.md

 As a result of these, RI2 must be deployable in different lab environments:

-1. internal development labs of software vendors, operators and 3rd party test labs,
+1. internal development labs of software vendors, operators and 3<sup>rd</sup> party test labs
-1. public community labs (e.g. OPNFV),
+1. public community labs (e.g. Anuket (formerly OPNFV))
 1. resources hosted by cloud infrastructure providers (e.g. [Equinix Metal](https://metal.equinix.com/))

 In addition, lab environments must meet specific requirements on hardware resources (e.g. compute and storage), capabilities (e.g. support for SR-IOV), and connectivity (e.g., number of NICs) to run the RI2.
 The following sections describe the resulting requirements in detail.